Pixel 7a packaging leak reveals what's inside the box

 While some may be disappointed by the lack of mmWave 5G connectivity on the Google Store variant, the phone’s Hearing Aid Compatibility Rating is a positive feature.
 We’ll have to wait until Google I/O 2023 to learn more about the Pixel 7a’s specs and features.

-Source: @techdroider, Via: AndroidPolice
+Source: @techdroider Via: AndroidPolice